szabgab/python.code-maven.com/books/python-programming/src/modules/exercise-functional-scripts-and-modules.md

-# Exercies: Scripts and modules
+# Exercise: Scripts and modules

 Take the number guessing game: